Waterbodies and wetlands overview

 Your farm’s waterbodies and wetlands are interconnected.
 Adopting an 'ecosystem health' perspective is crucial for achieving positive outcomes for them.

 A number of elements on farms contribute to waterbody and wetland health.
-The aspects explored in these pages include crossings, drains, fencing, fish passage, wetlands, riparian planting, and water quality limits.
+The aspects explored in these pages include fencing, fish passage, riparian planting, wetlands and water quality.

 Actions such as riparian planting and setbacks can improve water quality.
 Riparian plants act as filters to trap contaminants such as chemicals, nutrients, sediment, and bacteria before they enter the waterway.
 This helps improve water quality and the suitability and habitat for creatures living in the ecosystem.